TaskWeb: Selecting Better Source Tasks for Multi-task NLP: Acknowledgements

 \section{Acknowledgements}

-We thank the UW NLP group members for their helpful discussions.
-This research was supported by DARPA MCS program through NIWC Pacific (N66001-19-2- 4031), and NSF IIS-2044660.
-JK is supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-2140004.
-AA is funded by the IBM PhD Fellowship.
+We thank members of the H2Lab and UW NLP for their discussion and constructive feedback.
+This work was funded in part by the DARPA MCS program through NIWC Pacific (N66001-19-2-4031), NSF IIS-2044660, and gifts from AI2.
+Joongwon Kim is supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-2140004.
+Akari Asai is funded by the IBM PhD Fellowship.